Lithuania in the Eurovision Song Contest 2012: "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2012.
 The competition involved a five-week-long process that commenced on 4 February 2012 and concluded with a winning song and artist on 3 March 2012.
 The five shows took place at the LRT studios in Vilnius and were hosted by Liepa Rimkevičienė and Darius Užkuraitis.
-The shows were broadcast on LTV, LTV World and Lietuvos Radijas as well as online via the broadcaster's website lrt.lt.
-The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.
+The shows were broadcast on LTV, LTV World, and Lietuvos Radijas, as well as online via the broadcaster's website lrt.lt.
+The final was also streamed online on the official Eurovision Song Contest website eurovision.tv.

 Format

 The 2012 competition involved 36 entries and consisted of five shows.
-The first four shows were the semi-finals consisting of nine entries each.
-The top three entries proceeded to the final from each semi-final, while two wildcard acts were also selected for the final out of the remaining non-qualifying acts from the semi-finals.
+The first four shows were the semi-finals, consisting of nine entries each.
+The top three entries from each semi-final proceeded to the final, while two wildcard acts were also selected for the final out of the remaining non-qualifying acts from the semi-finals.
 The two wildcards were selected by the public through two separate voting platforms, one on the Balsuok! mobile application and one on the website of the mineral water brand Akvilė.
 Viewers using the Balsuok! app during the four shows were able to select the "for" or "against" option for each entry, and the song that received the most "for" votes received the Balsuok! wildcard.
 In the final, the winner was selected from the remaining fourteen entries over two rounds of voting.
 The first round results selected the top three entries, while the second round determined the winner.
 Monetary prizes were also awarded to the top three artists.
 The winner received 15,000 LTL, while the second place received 10,000 LTL and the third place received 5,000 LTL.
 The winning artist(s) were awarded an additional 10,000 LTL sponsored by Akvilė in order to assist in their preparation for the Eurovision Song Contest.

-The results of each of the five shows were determined by a five-member jury panel and public televoting.
+The results of each of the five shows were determined by a jury panel and public televoting.
 The qualifiers during the semi-finals and the first round of the final were determined by the 50/50 combination of votes from the jury and public.
-The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
+The ranking developed by both streams of voting was converted to points from 1–8, 10 and 12 and assigned based on the number of competing songs in the respective show.
 The public could vote through telephone and SMS voting.
 Ties were decided in favour of the entry that received the most points from the jury.
 In the second round of the final, only the jury voted.